FraunhoferIOSB/FROST-Server/docs/settings/settings.md

   The number of bytes that can be loaded before the server stops loading more entities and returns the result.
 The default is 25000000 (25 MB).
 * **useAbsoluteNavigationLinks:**
   If true, navigationLinks are absolute, otherwise relative.
-* **enableActuation:**
-  If false, actuation entities are hidden from the index page, and navigation links to the actuation entities are not shown.
-The entities can be accessed regardless of the setting.
-Default: `false`.
-* **enableMultiDatastream:**
-  If false, MultiDatastream entities are hidden from the index page, and navigation links to the MultiDatastream entities are not shown.
-The entities can be accessed regardless of the setting.
-Default: `true`.
 * **logSensitiveData:**
   If false, sensitive data like passwords and database connection URLs are not logged when loading settings.
 Default: `false`.
 * **queueLoggingInterval:**